How to check your Chase business credit card application status

 If you prefer face-to-face service or are experiencing delays, you can visit a Chase branch to check on your application status.

-How long does it take for Chase to approve a credit card?
+How long does it take for Chase to approve a business credit card?

-Several factors can affect the timeline, including your credit history, the accuracy of your application details, and the need for income or identity verification, which we cover in detail below.
+Several factors can affect the timeline, including your credit history, the accuracy of your application details, and the need for income or identity verification.

 Common reasons for delays and pending application status

-- Application errors: Mistakes on your application, like incorrect information or blank sections, can slow down the approval timeline
+Mistakes on your application, such as incorrect information or blank sections, can also slow down the approval timeline.
+Chase may reach out for clarification, which adds time to the process.

 - Internal Chase review processes: Some applications are flagged for extra review even if everything appears accurate, especially if the credit profile doesn't clearly meet the approval criteria